Installing a SECaaS License on Virtual NetWall FirewallsLast modified on 13 May, 2022. Revision 23

 - The administrator will also require two codes from Clavister: a SECaaS ID number and a license number.

-The following cOS Core CLI command will download and activate a SECaaS license as well as enable automatic updates:
+The following cOS Core CLI command will download and activate a SECaaS license as well as enable automatic updates of the license:

 device:/> license -secaas_add <SECAASID> <LICENSENUMBER>